Thoughts

 Further Reading

-These four examples are just a few of the many Dark Patterns out on the internet.
-To learn more about other Dark Patterns and to check out other real world examples, please check out https://www.darkpatterns.org/ from Harry Brignoll, the UX Specialist who coined the term “Dark Patterns”.
+These four examples are just a few of the many deceptive patterns out on the internet.
+To learn more, check out Harry Brignull website to learn more about other tyes of deceptive patterns and to check out other real world examples.

 Up Next